Has02/ad-hoc-fl/README.md

 So the train function in utils has a dataloader that causes a deadlock for num_workers > 0.
 I set it to 0 but I'm unsure of how this will affect the process.
 In the bash, change cuda limit per gpu to however many devices you're training unless you have more than one GPU.
 My default is 10 devices on 100 users and 100 aps, re-run the data_prepare with 100 devices and generate_dataset with num users as 100 to make the default work. try to experiment with how many devices you can run on your machine.
 Look into how the num_workers actually works since I think it affects the distributed learning process.

+Battery Note: The battery functions are in battery.py.
+It is largely dependent on the training time on the devices, but that can differentiate based on what you're simulating on.
+I have a scaling factor in the _battery.py_ file just to decrement more or less battery depending on training time.
+It is hardcoded for our default 100 devices.

 TODO:

 - [x] Figure out how to use num_workers in the dataloader